crystalwidjaja/lobster/README.md

    - B. Code link: see [planetarium.html](templates/planetarium.html) and [planetarium.py](planetarium.py)
    - C. Runtime link: http://lobstersmuseum.cf/planetarium

+- CrossOver Suggestions from other team (Sushi):
+  - 1) For the login page, make sure not to display the output information on that same page.
+Make sure you hide that information once it is stored within the database.
+  - 2) Make sure the frontend for the login and sign in page have the same theme style that as the museum exhibit colors because they are very different. (presentation wise)

 - COLLEGE BOARD REQUIREMENTS
   - INPUTS: Our project has inputs, specifically for the making of a user account.
 There is a form for new users and a form for returning users.
 These involve “GET” and “POST.”
 The type of input we are using is a html form for the user to input their information.
 We also use checkboxes for choosing favorites and a dropdown menu to specific gender.
 Evidence in [landing_page.html](https://github.com/crystalwidjaja/lobster/blob/main/templates/landing_page.html#L114-#L155) and [login.html](https://github.com/crystalwidjaja/lobster/blob/main/templates/login.html#L90-#L100)